matteranalytics/matter-analytics-webpage/README.md

 ##### Structure

-The following trees provide an alternative representation of the `src/database.d.ts` file to help you better understand the structure and connections between different properties.
-In these trees, optional fields are marked with a ❎ symbol.
-You can remove these subtrees from your portfolio as needed.
+The following trees provide an alternative representation of the type definitions found in `src/database.d.ts` to help you better understand the structure and connections between different fields.
+In these trees, optional fields are marked with a `❎` symbol.
+You can remove or comment in these subtrees from the `src/custom/database.ts` as needed.

 ```
-- localeDateString
+- profile
-  ├── locale
+  ├── sidebar
-  │
-  └── options
+  └── pages
-      ├── day
+      ├── about
-      ├── month
+      ├── resume ❎
-      └── year
+      └── portfolio ❎
 ```

 ```